PyPSA/atlite/doc/introduction.rst

 - ECMWF ADS API (European Centre for Medium-Range Weather Forecasts Climate Data Store) is the original source for ERA5.
-Unfortunately, CDS downloads may spend hours in a processing queue on the server.
-See `this example <https://atlite.readthedocs.io/en/master/examples/create_cutout.html>`_ to learn how to create an ERA5 cutout.
+Unfortunately, CDS downloads may spend hours in a processing queue on the server, so we only recommend using the CDS source if you really need to.
+See
+  `this example <https://atlite.readthedocs.io/en/master/examples/create_cutout.html>`_
+  to learn how to create an ERA5 cutout.

-Previously and in the future other datasets where and (hopefully) will again be usable, including
+Previously and in the future other datasets were and (hopefully) will again be usable, including

 * the *NCEP Climate Forecast System* dataset